kaminiwalunj/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

 9. Select **Save as KQL queryset** and save the query as **Revenue by Product**.

-## Create a Power BI report from a KQL Queryset
+## Task 5 : Create a Power BI report from a KQL Query set

 You can use your KQL Queryset as the basis for a Power BI report.